-What Is Avoidant-Restrictive Food Intake Disorder?
+What is Avoidant-Restrictive Food Intake Disorder?

-The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) defines avoidant-restrictive food intake disorder as an eating disorder that does not meet the criteria for anorexia nervosa or bulimia nervosa, but includes:
+The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) defines avoidant-restrictive food intake disorder as an eating disorder that does not meet the criteria for anorexia nervosa or bulimia nervosa, but includes:- A disturbance in eating or food demonstrated by persistent failure to meet appropriate nutritional or energy needs leading to one or more of the following:

 - Significant weight loss or failure to gain weight in children